All about a would-be Westbury Wilts A350 Bypass

 Planning policy is set by the councils.
 Land is designated for housing, farming, or as areas of outstanding beauty and special landscapes for all of us to enjoy.

-But a new road is often a catalyst for a change of planning designation.
+A new road can often be the catalyst for a change of planning designation.

-The proposed eastern bypass would barge through the area of this old scene.
+W(C)C's eastern bypass would have barged through the area of this old scene.

-It would cross the old road under the White Horse (as pictured) on a flyover.
+It would have crossed the road under the White Horse (pictured) on a flyover.

-On top of the 6m high embanked flyover, a 6m high bat gantry is proposed.
+On top of the 6m high embanked flyover, a 7m high bat gantry was proposed.

-WCC also intends a 10m height elevated bridge over the nearby railway.
+W(C)C also intended a 10m height elevated bridge over the nearby railway.

-Don't let the self-interested fool you that this bypass could not be seen.
+Do not let them fool you that an eastern bypass would not have been seen.

 next page >>